rupamkerketta/go-mini-projects/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/rupamkerketta/go-mini-projects)

-This repository was created for the sole purpose of learning `Go` by implementing the various concepts in small and digestable projects.
+This repository was created for the sole purpose of learning `Go` by implementing the various concepts in small and digestible projects.

 _Good documentation, idiomatic code, and quick reference to small chunks of code samples_ were the motivating factors that led to the creation of this repository.